-Interferometric Synthetic Aperture Radar (InSAR) is a beautiful and powerful technology for surface deformation modelling and elevation mapping.
+Interferometric Synthetic Aperture Radar (InSAR), an active remote sensing technique that acquires images of the Earth, is a beautiful and powerful technology for surface deformation modelling and elevation mapping.
 However, InSAR also has the reputation of being a complex technology which is challenging to understand.
 This edition of Technology in Focus aims to explain the concept of InSAR.

 SAR satellites orbit the Earth at an altitude of about 500-800km and revisit every location on Earth after a specific time.
 The time period between two successive visits – the repeat cycle or ‘temporal baseline’ in InSAR terminology – depends on the satellite orbit and is usually in the order of several days to roughly a month.
 However, the satellite may not be in the exact same location again during acquisition of the next radar image due to limitations in orbit control.
 The distance between two acquisition spots perpendicular to the satellite viewing direction is known as the ‘perpendicular baseline’.
 With InSAR, this distance causes a 3D effect (similar to how we see depth with our eyes) which can be used for topographic mapping.

 Most SAR satellites operate with C-band wavelengths, but in the last decade X-band and L-band systems have been launched as well.
 Knowing both the wavelength and the baselines between SAR image acquisitions is important for using InSAR and interpreting the results, as will be explained further on in this article.